 Two Germans take the hand of Barcelona’s visitors and give them a personal Barcelona feeling.
 Under the name The Barcelona Feeling they have founded a start-up for tourism and currently offer various tours in the Mediterranean metropolis.
 The private tours through the lively old town, the Montjuic mountain or the hilly landscape of Collserola with its tranquility and breathtaking views of Barcelona can be booked in German, English and Dutch.

 Michael Meyer and Christian Heide have known each other since having been students in Dortmund.
 Their first stop outside Germany was Amsterdam, because Christian spent part of his studies there.
 “Chris’ is even accountable for moving to Barcelona,” says Michael, smiling.
 When he joined a large German IT corporation, whose Dutch customers he was to support, he moved to Barcelona for the first time.
-The multinational is training European teams there.
-Increasing stays in the mild climate of the lively Catalan capital finally supported the decision to change permanently to the Mediterranean.
+The multinational used to train European teams in their offices in the neighbourhood of Poblenou.
+Increasing amount of stays in the mild climate of the lively Catalan capital finally supported the decision to change permanently to the Mediterranean.
 Today Michael and Christian live in the middle of the old town.

 (Press Release, translated and adapted from German language)